Nate Lowe Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Orioles' 4.15 team ERA ranks 12th among all MLB pitching staffs.

-- Orioles pitchers combine to give up 61 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to rank 21st in baseball in home runs given up (64 total, 1.3 per game).

-- Rodriguez (2-1) takes the mound for the Orioles in his 10th start of the season.
-He has a 6.21 ERA in 42 2/3 innings pitched, with 50 strikeouts.
+- Kremer gets the start for the Orioles, his 11th of the season.
+He is 5-1 with a 4.61 ERA and 43 strikeouts in 52 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander went five innings against the Toronto Blue Jays, giving up two earned runs while surrendering four hits.
+- The right-hander last pitched on Sunday against the Toronto Blue Jays, when he tossed 5 1/3 innings, allowing one earned run while giving up nine hits.

-- In nine games this season, the 23-year-old has an ERA of 6.21, with 10.7 strikeouts per nine innings.
-Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.